 Then, the Cairn erupted.

 A brilliant royal blue bordered by a blinding gold surged upward—the unequivocal, absolute signature of Dorm Aurelius.
-Gwen let out a breath she hadn’t realized she was holding, her heart swelling with triumphant pride.
+Triumph swelled in Gwen’s throat, releasing a breath she hadn’t realized she was holding.
 She was exactly what she was supposed to be.
 But as the gold reached its peak, a thin, scraggly vein of violet—the colour of a bruise or the sky before a lethal storm—shot through the centre of the light.

-Gwen stepped back, her hand curling into a fist to hide the cut.
-Gold was stability.
-But that violet…it felt like a stain.
-It was an itch, a whisper of something that didn’t belong in the perfect O’Dorchaidhe lineage.
-But the crowd was already cheering, and the Chancellor was nodding, and Gwen forced the phantom colour into the back of her mind.
+The forbidden flicker of something unwanted was swallowed whole by a final burst of blue and gold.
+It was a stain.
+An itch, a whisper of something that didn’t belong in her perfect O’Dorchaidhe lineage.
+But the crowd applauded.
+Gwen stepped back, forcing the phantom colour into the back of her mind.

 “Aurelius,” the professor announced, and she recorded the result on the tablet.

-Gwen moved to the side, her face a mask of porcelain perfection, though her thumb immediately found the raw skin of her knuckle.
+Gwen moved to the side, her face a mask of porcelain perfection, though her thumb and forefinger immediately pinched the raw skin of her pinkie.

 The sorting continued with the efficiency of a guillotine.